Zulqarnain-cc34/Rag_Project/backend/README.md

 ---

-Happy coding and creating umbrage Slack RAG Bot!
+Happy coding and exploring RAG!